Designations Congruent with Things: Chapter 26

 “Myeah,” Newton says, with sarcasm viscous enough to vacuum seal a toric joint.
 “Very boring.”

-Hermann,” Starr says.
-“Come on, man, we’ve been trying to pull this out of you for weeks.
+“Hermann,” Starr says.
+“Come on, man!
+We’ve been trying to pull this out of you for weeks.”

-“I assure you that—” Hermann begins
+“I assure you—” Hermann begins

-“Well, look, I assume you guys know the basics,” Newton says, speaking over him, “so I’ll just fast forward to the interesting parts.
-It really wasn’t until I’d been accidentally pinned to my own lab bench by a cylindrical protein matrix with the tensile properties of steel that had, alas, passed straight through my forearm between my radius and ulna, that I really realized I should probably, you know, say something about my feelings before I died in a freak lab accident.
+Newton speaks over him.
+“I assume you guys know the basics, so I’ll fast forward to the interesting parts.
+It really wasn’t until I’d been accidentally pinned to my own lab bench by a cylindrical protein matrix with the tensile properties of steel that had, alas, passed through my forearm between my radius and ulna, that I realized I should probably, y’know, say something about my feelings before I died in a freak lab accident.
 I had some time to think about it, because, and here’s a tip for you, Enterprising Graduate Student—”

 “My name is Kim,” Kim says.

-“Here’s a tip for you, Evidently Kim: don’t work through a mandatory three hour meeting that literally everyone in your workplace attends except for you so there’s no one to unbolt a diamond-bladed bone saw from the wall and use it to cut through a nematocyst that’s discharged through your arm and might or might not be slowly poisoning you with a cumulative neurotoxin.
+“Here’s a tip for you, Evidently Kim: don’t work through a mandatory three-hour meeting that literally everyone in your workplace attends except for you, so there’s no one to unbolt a diamond-bladed bone saw from the wall and use it to cut through a nematocyst that’s discharged through your arm and might or might not be slowly poisoning you with a cumulative neurotoxin.
 Also.
-Keep your phone in your pocket.
+Keep your phone in your pocket.”

 Hermann tries to force the moment from his mind, but it won’t leave him.
 He feels vaguely sick.